blairconrad/blairconrad.github.io/_posts/2010-10-29-growing-an-mvvm-framework-in-2003-part-i-event-handlers.md

 * had no "codebehind" in the view, and
 * shunted the tedious wiring up of events and handlers into helpers (or a "framework")

-Unfortunately, the application was intended to work at our established customers' sites, so I couldn't depend on WPF, or even .NET 2.0 - it's 1.1 all the way.
+Unfortunately, the application was intended to work at our established customers' sites, so I couldn't depend on WPF, or even .NET 2.0&mdash;it's 1.1 all the way.

 <h2>The Goal</h2>
 I'll demonstrate with a simpler app than the one from work, but will cover the the relevant concepts.
 For the purpose of this post, I'll be writing a book-finding app.
 The user will be able to enter a substring to use to search a database; the matching entries will be displayed in a ListBox and when one of them is selected, some notes will be displayed in a TextBox.